 1. How does contextual factors in the environment, such as social perception of bilingualism, language immersion experience, and music experience shape language acquisition and cognitive development?

 2. What is the relationship between language and reading comprehension in bilingual children?

 3. What are the neural mechanisms underlying learning new information that are modulated by language experience?

 National Academy of Education/Spencer Postdoctoral Fellowship (2013-2014)

-Dr. Luk is currently accepting applications at the graduate level.
+Dr. Luk is currently accepting applications at the MA level.

 * Graduate student or postdoctoral researcher as co-author